-The 2013 Arctic data are in HDF5 format.
+The 2013 data are in HDF5 format.
 The fundamental form of the ATM topography data is a sequence of laser footprint locations acquired in a swath along the aircraft flight track.

 The root group in the HDF5 file contains individual parameters for the latitude, longitude and elevation of the laser footprint.
 The root group also contains two subgroups as described in Table 2.
 Each data file is paired with an associated XML file.
 The XML files contain location, platform, and instrument metadata.

 Note: Currently ILNSA1B data for 2011 through 2012 are in qfit format stored separately as ILATM1B V01.
-Beginning with the 2013 Arctic campaign, all data will be provided in HDF5 format.
+Beginning with the 2013 Arctic campaign, all data are provided in HDF5 format.
 In the near future, qfit data from all campaigns prior to Spring 2013 will be replaced with HDF5 data and added to V02.
 For details on the qfit data, see the V01 documentation.